dijith-481/Markweavia/README.md

 - **More Themes:** Continuously expand the selection of built-in themes.
 - **User-Loadable Custom Themes:** Allow users to define and load their own CSS theme variables or full theme files.
 - **Css editing:** Allow users to edit css directly in the editor.
 This will allow users to customize slides in a more granular way.
+- **yaml based config:** Allow users to define their own yaml config file and load it in the editor.
+- **library** convert codebase to library

 ## Mobile view

 <table style="width:50%;">
   <tr>
     <td>